Where to go, what to see and places eat up to 10 euros

 #2 Move towards an endless waterfront, then have some lunch

-From old neighborhood let’s move towards an endless waterfront which begins from the port end come to the downtown, to Teatro Margherita and fairy-tale-ish blue boats, which I think never move. 🙂 Lungomare di Bari: sea is on one side, hotels with the most precious view are on the another one.
+From old neighborhood let’s move towards an endless waterfront which begins from the port end come to the downtown, to Teatro Margherita and fairy-tale-ish blue boats, which I think never move.
+The Lungomare di Bari was inaugurated during the fascist time in 1927, so on one side you admire the sea, on the other – the buildings of later Liberty style, which serve today as hotels with the most precious view, like Hotel delle Nazioni.
 So think in advance for some good terrace on a rooftop of one of those hotels.

 Before continuing your walk, don’t forget to have some refreshment.
 Remeber that the lunch begins at 13 pm and usually ends around 15 pm.
 Almost all the shops will be closed till 16:30-17:00, except Zara & HM.
 So use this time to eat.